 - The creation of cycleways to provide safe transit between Odiham and North Warnborough and access to key amenities such as the schools.
 This may also include the use of multipurpose pathways for pedestrians and cyclists.
 Where possible, pedestrians and cyclists should be segregated from main carriageways. - The provision of cycle routes to the neighbouring villages of Hook and Hartley Wintney to provide safer cycle routes for commuters, school children and recreational cyclists and as an alternative to car use. - The creation of a cycling initiative group, potentially composed of representatives from Odiham, Hook and Hartley Wintney Parish Councils, Hart District Council, Hampshire County Council and members of the local community in order to progress these cycle routes and any others. - Ongoing maintenance of some of the most used public footpaths.
 It should be noted that as part of the designation of housing sites, additional public footpaths are created, either permissive or permanent, at Site v (Land at Dunleys Hill), Site vii (Land next to Crownfields) and Site iii (Land at Crumplins Yard). - The canal is highly valued as a recreational amenity in addition to its status as a Conservation Area and SSSI.
-The Neighbourhood Plan's consultation process identified support for proposals to maintain and develop the canal's use for recreation, for example the adaptation of towpaths where feasible to accommodate the needs of both cyclists and walkers and proposals such as a boat basin at Hatchwood or a visitor centre. - If land is made available for the provision of a public open space, CIL (Community Infrastructure Levy) money is likely to be needed to maintain and enhance the site. - The public toilets in King Street, owned by Odiham Parish Council, require refurbishment and upgrading.
-The Neighbourhood Plan's consultation has found that such a project is favoured by many in the Parish.
+The Neighbourhood Plan's consultation process identified support for proposals to maintain and develop the canal's use for recreation, for example the adaptation of towpaths where feasible to accommodate the needs of both cyclists and walkers and proposals such as a boat basin at Hatchwood or a visitor centre. - If land is made available for the provision of a public open space, CIL (Community Infrastructure Levy) money is likely to be needed to maintain and enhance the site. - The public toilets in King Street, owned by Odiham Parish Council, were, renovated in 2018 after the project was put forward by the 2017 adopted Neighbourhood Plan.
+The toilets provide an important amenity for both residents and visitors.

-4.15 The Neighbourhood Plan consultation responses have indicated that improved, heritage-style signs highlighting historic features of the Parish would be welcomed by residents.
+4.16 The Neighbourhood Plan consultation responses have indicated that improved, heritage-style signs highlighting historic features of the Parish would be welcomed by residents.
 Such signs should not however detract from the visual amenity of the Conservation Areas.
 Improved public footpath signage would also be welcomed, as would heritage style street furniture (e.g. litter bins, benches).